cmorierroy/BurialRecords/README.md

 Spent a considerable amount of time playing around with UI constraints to get a bit more familiar with them. <br>
 Added stack views to the UI. <br>
 Had to look up Swift for loops, dictionaries, casting, arrays, range operators...etc. <br>
-`4:15` Finally got relatively comfortable with queries and having my data formatted nicely in standard output. <br>
+`4:15 PM` Finally got relatively comfortable with queries and having my data formatted nicely in standard output. <br>
-After a lot more reorganizing, you can now make names appear in the table view by searching an attribute and a specific value, and pressing Generate.
+`11:30 PM` After supper/job/break/etc, did some reorganizing of the code.
+I learned that I have created what is reffered to as a Massive View Controller, but you can now make names appear in the table view by searching an attribute and a specific value, and pressing Generate.
 The key to this working was finding out about the reloadData() function for a TableView <br>
 Tomorrow will focus more on reorganizing the UI and layout so that user experience is more pleasant and info is fully accessible after search.
+This'll probably involve breaking down the ViewController into smaller parts. <br>

+### Sept 16, 2020